mi-kaneyon/tf-pose-estimation_TF2/README.md

 tf_pose destory dependancy and downgrade your relative module such a tensorflow from 2.x.x to 1.x.x.
 If you installed tf_pose, you'd better uninstall and remove relative files from site-package etc.

+# Update (2023Apr)

+I added man-hour calculation simple script added.
+It is use to take cam and save data as csv file. after that csv converter and EXcel VBA create your man-hour easlity.